 Further advances are just over the horizon, whether low-carbon to carbon-sequestering cements, innovative designs or materials that result in a significant reduction in pavement thickness, new bio-derived admixtures that enhance the durability of concrete, equipment that rapidly and efficiently recycles concrete in-situ, next generation inexpensive and highly efficient photocatalytic materials, or even pavements that generate electricity to power adjacent neighborhoods.
-Although the exact nature of these innovations is speculative at this point, as is discussed in Chapter 11, it is a certainty that innovations are underway that will change the nature of the concrete pavement industry and that the adoption of these innovations will be driven by sustainability principles.
+Although the exact nature of these innovations is speculative at this point, as is discussed in Chapter 11, it is a certainty that innovations are underway that will change the nature of these innovations will be driven by sustainability principles.